sugartechllc/Nest/README.md

    - App name
    - Support email
    - Developer email
+   - Note: if you add 'test users', the project is put into test mode, and the authorization must be renewed once a week.
 1. Go to the Credentials tab in the APIs & Services
    - Mash “+ Create Credentials”, and select “Create OAuth Client ID”
       - Application type: Web application